supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 ### Exercise 1 - Review and enable Multi-factor Authentication in Azure

+  In this exercise, you will learn how to  enhance security, and ensure Multi-factor Authentication (MFA) is configured and enabled in your Azure environment, adding an extra layer of protection for your accounts and data.

 #### Task 1 - Review Azure Multi-Factor Authentication options

 1. In the Azure portal, use the search feature and search for **multi-factor**.